Keys to a Healthy Summer

 Staying Hydrated

-Another frequent health problem in the summer is dehydration, especially when the temperature soars into the upper 80s and 90s.
+Another frequent health problem in the summer is dehydration, especially when temperatures soar into the 80s and 90s.

 When it comes to sunscreen, she emphasizes the need to constantly reapply it, especially when the kids are swimming.
 “I drive my kids nuts,” she says, “because every time they get out of the water they have to put sunscreen back on.
 You have to make sure it is reapplied as often as necessary and use an SPF of 50 on kids with pretty fair skin.”